Radfar/water-process-integration-testbed/docs/mcp-ignition-setup/README.md

     If the file doesn't exist yet, that's normal — create it.

+    > **Two separate issues get conflated here — worth untangling.** It's tempting to blame the Store version for everything that went wrong in this section, but only some of it is Store-specific:
+    > - **Not Store-specific:** the stdio-only config format (next step) is a general Claude Desktop constraint.
+Anyone on the standard installer hits the exact same silent rejection with a `url`/`http` entry — this has nothing to do with how the app was installed.
+    > - **Actually Store-specific:** the MSIX packaging virtualizes `%APPDATA%`, which is why the config file lives at that different sandboxed path above.
+MSIX apps also don't fully inherit the system PATH — visible directly in the logs from this setup, where Claude Desktop spawned `cmd.exe` with an explicit ~32-entry PATH list passed in, rather than just resolving `npx` natively.
+That's the sandbox compensating for PATH isolation, not the stdio/HTTP mismatch.
+    > - Also worth knowing: there's a [community-reported bug](https://github.com/anthropics/claude-code/issues/25600) where local MCP servers are silently ignored entirely on some Store builds — Developer settings shows "No servers added" despite a valid config.
+That's a harsher version of the problem than what's documented here, since this setup did eventually connect.
+Worth checking if you hit a wall this guide doesn't explain.

-11. **❌ The direct HTTP format gets silently rejected.** This is the format from IA's own example docs, written for a generic MCP client:
+11. **❌ The direct HTTP format gets silently rejected — on any install, Store or standard.** This is the format from IA's own example docs, written for a generic MCP client:
     ```json
     {
       "servers": {